 Try Online Courses

 Online learning is a great alternative for non-traditional students.
 Not only can it offer a variety of programs and courses, but it also offers a convenience when planning your study time around the rest of your responsibilities.
-Though online learning might lack personal interaction with professors and other classmates, it is something to consider when trying to balance all aspects of life.
+It is something to consider when trying to balance all aspects of life!

 Making the transition back to school can be tough, so support from family members is necessary in order to reach success.
 That being said, talk to your family about why pursuing this degree is important to you—hopefully, this will encourage them to step up and help with chores or other responsibilities.
 Aside from family, you should inform your employers that you are a student as well.
 Oftentimes, they will offer support and work around scheduling conflicts.